-Open since summer 2011, the Hüttenpalast (literally, Cabin Palace) is a quirky bed and breakfast in the Neukölln district of Berlin.
+Open since summer 2011, the Hüttenpalast Hotel Berlin (literally, Cabin Palace) is a quirky bed and breakfast in the Neukölln district.
 The accommodation consists of eight caravans and four huts with shared bathrooms and six hotel rooms with private bathrooms, housed within an old vacuum cleaner factory.
 The accommodation is split between two spaces, each with their own large garden.

 I stayed here for 2 nights in June 2017.
 I’ve mixed some of the hotel’s press pictures and some shots from Instagram with my own video review above and images below so you can get a real feel for the Hüttenpalast Hotel in Berlin.

-The Hüttenpalast is an easy 5-minute walk from Hermannplatz U-Bahn station, which can link you to the airports or anywhere in the city you wish to visit.
+The Hüttenpalast Hotel Berlin is an easy 5-minute walk from Hermannplatz U-Bahn station, which can link you to the airports or anywhere in the city you wish to visit.
 You can also walk to Kreuzberg (20 minutes) or even Friedrichshain (45 minutes) from here, depending on how much you enjoy exploring a city on foot.
 Otherwise, hire a bike from the hotel and enjoy one of the most cycle-friendly cities in Europe!

 One of the biggest selling points for me about this hotel, aside from the fun concept of staying in a vintage caravan, is the location.
 Neukölln is by far the most vibrant and interesting part of Berlin right now – think Kreuzberg 10 years ago.
 With lively bars and excellent cheap eats on every corner, I personally wouldn’t stay anywhere else.
 Unfortunately, like any up-and-coming area in a big city, there aren’t many stylish accommodation options yet, including Airbnb.
 So this makes the Huttenpalast ideally situated for anyone wanting to stay in the heart of what, in my opinion, makes Berlin so great.